akshay-anand24/CryptoTransactionTracer/README.md

 3. ##  Fetch Ethereum Price (Internal Task)
 Description: The system fetches the current Ethereum price from CoinGecko every 10 minutes and stores it in the database.
 This runs automatically and does not have a public endpoint.

+## How It Works
+1. Fetching Ethereum Transactions:
+Users can fetch their Ethereum transactions by providing their address.
+The transactions are retrieved using the Etherscan API and stored in the MongoDB database.

+2. Fetching Ethereum Price:
+Every 10 minutes, the system fetches the latest Ethereum price from CoinGecko and stores it in the database.
+This allows the system to provide up-to-date pricing information.

+3.Calculating Expenses:
+The expense for each transaction is calculated as gasUsed * gasPrice / 1e18 (in Ether).
+The total expense is aggregated for all transactions of the given address.

+4.Getting Total Expenses and Current Price:
+Users can get their total expenses and the current Ethereum price in a single API call by providing their address.